lilia86/homework7/README.md

 3. Method PUT.
 URL - http://your_domain/app.php/put/new_user_id
-   Action save in file new user or rewrite user with new_user_id from URL and any information that was seted in request message body (for example name=Alice&email=some_email).
+   Action save in file new user or rewrite user with new_user_id from URL and any information that was seted in request message body in raw format(for example name=Alice&email=some_email).
 Returns file content in json format

 4. Method PATCH.
 URL - http://your_domain/app.php/put/new_user_id
    Action save in file new user or adding some information to user with new_user_id from URL that was seted in request message body (in example above add phone=1233 for user Alice).Returns file content in json format

 5. Method DELETE.
 URL - http://your_domain/app.php/put/new_user_id
    Action delete from file user with new_user_id from URL if it exists.
 Returns file content in json format

+6. You can test GET and POST mehtods running: php bin/test.php